elephantscale/solr-labs/indexing/README.md

     java -jar post.jar *.xml

-### STEP 3) Execute the *:* query.
+### STEP 3) Execute the *:* query
  For that, select 'collection1'.
 Follow the screenshot on the slides.

-### STEP 4) Investigate various search options provided by Solr.
+### STEP 4) Investigate various search options provided by Solr
  Compose your list, then compare it to the screenshot on the slides.

 # Solr indexing and searching, part B. Tweets in XML and JSON